 Commonwealth Scholarship Commission in the United Kingdom (CSC) in partnership with UK universities offers Commonwealth Shared Scholarships for students from developing Commonwealth countries.

-The scholarship is intended to support driven and talented students to achieve their educational dream.
+The grant is intended to support driven and talented students to achieve their educational dream.

 The CSC is an executive non-departmental public body, sponsored by the Department for International Development (DFID).

 Commonwealth Scholarship Commission in the United Kingdom supports innovators and leaders of the future from across the Commonwealth and attracting outstanding talent to Britain’s universities.